collectiveaccess/ProvidenceDocs/_source/usermanual/creating_records.rst

 Records in CollectiveAccess can be deleted.
 Users have the authority to delete records or are prohibited from deleting records based on their Access Role.
 For users with the proper permissions, deleting a record is as simple as clicking the Delete button to the right of the Save and Cancel buttons.
 Users will be prompted with a warning prompt (Really delete?) and also prompted with an option to transfer any references the record may have.

 **Delete & Transfer**
-CollectiveAccess gives users the option to transfer a record’s references to another record before deleting it.
+CollectiveAccess gives users the option to merge records by transfering a record’s references to another record before deleting it.
 This can be a very useful tool in situations where, for example, two entity records were created for the same person.
 Perhaps one was erroneously named “Dave Smith” while the correct authority is “David Smith.”
 You need to remove the duplicative, incorrect Entity but unfortunately “Dave Smith” has been related to many object records.
 Rather than painstakingly adding the object relationships to “David Smith” by hand, you can simply transfer the relationships from “Dave Smith” to “David Smith” upon the deletion of “Dave Smith”.

 When you delete a record that is referenced in other records, you will see a prompt that tells you how many times that particular record is referenced.
 You have the option to remove all references or transfer references.
 Under the latter prompt you will find a search bar that will allow you to search for the appropriate record to transfer the relationships to.

 **Batch Delete**
 It is possible to delete multiple records at once using Sets in conjunction with the Batch Editor.
-To do this, the user’s access role must be enabled to allow Set and Batch editing (see section 4.6 on Sets and the Batch Editor).
+To do this, the user’s access role must be enabled to allow Set and Batch editing.
+See the manual entry for `Set Tools <https://manual.collectiveaccess.org/usermanual/find.html#set-tools>`_.
 In short, any set of records can be opened in the batch editor.
 When you click the “More options” link in the Inspector window of the batch editor, you’ll find a prompt to delete all of the records in the set.
 Be careful with this feature!